Proserpine State High School: Campus

 The school was established in 1963.
 Since then, several buildings have been refurbished and a number of new structures have been erected but the school still retains a lot of its original façades and layout.
 The school contains many lettered blocks, starting from A block right up to O block.
 N block is the area of the school where the grade 7s are, O block grade 8s, D block grade 9s and A block grades 10–12.

 Over the last two decades, significant investment has occurred at the school, on 13 March 2019 a new $20 million upgrade and expansion was launched by Education Minister Grace Grace.
 Stage 1 of this project will include the construction of a new two-level learning centre comprising five classrooms, one flexible learning area, a design studio and covered under-croft area, with the potential to add an extra four classrooms later, this is expected to be completed by December 2019.
 Stage 2 of the project expected to start in July 2019 is the construction of a new performing arts centre, this is due for completion in late 2020.

 Curriculum

 The school teaches subjects required by the Queensland Studies Authority.
 The school has a well-funded LOTE and science curriculum but is not particularly underfunded in any other area.

-The school uses roll-marking groups called "care groups" to facilitate a class that the students remain in for their entire schooling and for intra-school competitions.
-These are labeled by the 1st letter of their school house.
-These go right up from 1 to 9, e.g. F5 for flinders five.
-C2 for cook 2, etc.